AliiRezaei/ServoROS/README.md

 $ rostopic list
 ```

-Now, you can echo servo_pose topic for visualize transformated data in this topic by this command :
+You can visualize transformed data in the servo_pose topic by echoing it in the terminal with the following command :

 ```bash
 $ rostopic echo /servo_pose
 ```

-as you can see, the servo position printed in terminal environment.
+You will see the servo position printed in the terminal environment.

 ## Conclusion